by Brian Paul Scipione

 In a cornucopia of musical selections director Dave Steakley finds the heartbeat of this production, and let me tell you: It's a very, very rapid heartbeat.

 EXPLOSIVE AND CHARMING, two adjectives very little aligned, are actually the most apt description for Zach Theatre’s 2015 interpretation of Charles’ Dicken’s classic A Christmas Carol (ACC).
 An usher in the lobby warned me on the way in, “Take everything you remember about A Christmas Carol from your childhood and forget it.”
 His endearing enthusiasm was enough to excite the most suspicious Scrooge in the place.
-And true enough, the performance took a few liberties with the …
+And true enough, the performance took a few liberties …

 by David Glen Robinson